quotepilgrim/midibox360/README.md

 ### Prerequisites

 In order to run midiBox360 from source, you will need to install the latest version of Python 3 and the modules `toml`, `mido`, and `pygame`.
-Make sure to add Python is in your PATH environment variable once installed.
+Make sure Python is in your PATH environment variable once installed.
 You can install the required modules by running the following commands as root/administrator:

 ```
 $ pip install toml